mlswg/mls-protocol/draft-ietf-mls-protocol.md

 In this document, we describe a protocol based on tree structures that enable asynchronous group keying with forward secrecy and post-compromise security.
-This document describes two candidate approaches, one using "asynchronous ratcheting trees" {{art}}, the other using an asynchronous key-encapsulation mechanism for tree structures called TreeKEM.
+Based on earlier work on "asynchronous ratcheting trees" {{art}}, the mechanism presented here use a asynchronous key-encapsulation mechanism for tree structures.
-Both mechanisms allow the members of the group to derive and update shared keys with costs that scale as the log of the group size.
-The use of Merkle trees to store identity information allows strong authentication of group membership, again with logarithmic cost.
+This mechanism allows the members of the group to derive and update shared keys with costs that scale as the log of the group size.

 ##  Change Log

 RFC EDITOR PLEASE DELETE THIS SECTION.

+draft-02

+- Removed ART (\*)

 draft-01